Yurii Hlushko: Secretariat of the Green Wedge

 The full registration of statehood did not come due to unfavourable military-political circumstances.
 But, having a modest financial capabilities.
 Hlushko published Ukrainian editions: Sincere Speech, the Constitution of National and Cultural Autonomy of Ukrainians in the Far East.

-There was an idea of political unifaction with the Ukrainian People's Republic and the return of Ukrainian immigrants to their homeland, but they failed to implement.
+There was an idea of political unification with the Ukrainian People's Republic and the return of Ukrainian immigrants to their homeland, but they failed to implement.

 Chita Trial & Exile

-Bolsheviks and the White Guards were eqaully hostile to Hlushko, He was first arrested in 1919 by the White Guards, but managed to escape and hide before the fall of the regime of Admiral Kolchak.
+Bolsheviks and the White Guards were equally hostile to Hlushko, He was first arrested in 1919 by the White Guards, but managed to escape and hide before the fall of the regime of Admiral Kolchak.

 He was arrested for the second time in November 1922.
-This time, the closest employes of Hlushko were also imprisoned.
-They were charged with concluding and agreement with the Whites in order to establish Ukrainian national and cultural autonomy in the Far East, and they received financial assistance from Japan, and extradite passports of the Ukrainian People's Republic with national symbols, spreading anti-soviet rumours and "counter-revolutionary" literature, illegal appointment of teachers to Ukrainian national schools.
+This time, the closest employees of Hlushko were also imprisoned.
+They were charged with concluding an agreement with the Whites in order to establish Ukrainian national and cultural autonomy in the Far East, and they received financial assistance from Japan, and extradite passports of the Ukrainian People's Republic with national symbols, spreading anti-soviet rumours and "counter-revolutionary" literature, illegal appointment of teachers to Ukrainian national schools.